-It’s easy to think that the banks only lend money to homes built with traditional materials such as brick, mortar or fibro.
+Most homes are built with traditional materials such as brick, mortar or fibro.

 Unconventional building materials as the banks see it

 As far as the banks are concerned, all building materials aside from brick, weatherboard or fibrous cement are unconventional building materials.